Current Environment: Production

 With the test results in hand, our collaborative spina bifida team will meet with you to design a treatment plan that is customized to the needs of your child.
 This will likely include surgery with 24 to 48 hours of birth to close the skin defect and to protect the spinal cord.

-Once you’ve delivered your baby, the clinicians at the Spina Bifida and Spinal Cord Conditions Center are ready to step in.
+Once you’ve delivered your baby, the clinicians at the Spina Bifida and Congenital Spinal Anomalies Center are ready to step in.
 We partner with best-in-class obstetricians and perinatologists at Brigham and Women’s Hospital and Beth Israel Deaconess Medical Center to coordinate delivery, postnatal care, and follow-up care for your child.
 After you’ve delivered, your newborn baby will be transferred to the Neonatal Intensive Care Unit (NICU) at Boston Children’s, where you and your family can visit whenever you want.

 Transition care for spina bifida